Best practices for configuring the Active threat verification feature¶

 Optional: Enable/disable Attack rechecker tests for specific applications, domains or URLs¶

 If some application endpoints are not idempotent and don’t use any request authentication mechanism (for example, the self-registration of a new customer account) it is recommended to disable the Attack rechecker feature for the specific endpoints.
-Wallarm provides the customers with the ability to control which specific customer applications, domains or URLs should have the Attack rechecker scanner enabled or disabled by using the rule Disable/Enable active threat verification.
+Wallarm provides the customers with the ability to control which specific customer applications, domains or URLs should have the Attack rechecker scanner enabled or disabled by using the rule Set mode of active threat verification.

 Optional: Configure Attack rechecker request rewriting rules (run tests against a copy of the application)¶